 engineering basis for sending a man to the moon.

 - There was another outstanding scientist from this university.
 His name

 was Eugene Paul Wigner.
 Wigner was born in Hungary, and finished his

 Click here to see Wigner's high school in Budapest.
 He was interested in physics, but his father forced him to go to a money-making profession.
 After high-school graduation, he entered a college in Budapest, but was not happy there.
 He came to the Technical University of Berlin in 1921 to study chemical engineering.
 He continued studying chemical engineering there, and he did his research at Max Volmer Laboratory for Physical Chemistry.

-Institute of Physics, 44 Bunsen Strasse in Göttingen.
+44 Bunsen Strasse in Göttingen.

 After finishing his degree at this university, Wigner moved to the Kaiser Wilhelm Institute for Physical Chemistry, which is now called the Fritz Haber Institute of the Max Planck Society.
 This institute is now located at the campus of the Free University of Berlin.

 During his post-doctoral years, Wigner moved toward physics rapidly by making frequent contacts with the established physicists in Berlin.
 He then moved to Göttingen.
 As you know, the University of Göttingen was the headquarters of modern physics from 1925 to until Hitler came to power in 1933.
 Here is a photo of the Institute of Physics.

 - Entrance to the Institute with a plate telling you are at the right place.

 - This institute is on Bunsen Strasse